 ACEJMC requires its accredited programs to provide retention and graduation data on their websites.
 Data will be updated every year by Aug.
 15.

-The percentages below indicate the first-year retention rates of students who declare the Journalism or Public Relations major as incoming freshmen.
+The percentages below indicate the first-year retention rates for incoming students who declare the Journalism or Public Relations major.

-The graduation rates below indicate the percentage of students who declared the Journalism or Public Relations major as incoming freshmen and graduated with that same major in four years.
+The graduation rates below indicate the percentage of students who declared the Journalism or Public Relations major as incoming student and graduated with that same major in four years.